ucsc-ospo/ucsc-ospo.github.io/content/authors/fcastro/_index.md

   url: "https://www.anl.gov/"

 # Short bio (displayed in user profile at end of posts)
-bio: Joaquin Chung is a research scientist at the Data Science and Learning Division at Argonne National Laboratory.
-His work spans diverse areas that go from designing systems for enabling memory-to-memory data streaming between federated instruments to architecting the control plane of future quantum communication networks.
+bio: Flavio Castro is a systems developer at the Data Science and Learning Division at Argonne National Laboratory.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons